 Capability Name Capability Semantics MaximumNumberOfPassphrases Indicates the maximum number of passphrases that the device is able to store simultaneously.
 MaximumNumberOfKeys Indicates the maximum number of keys that the device is able store simultaneously.
 MaximumNumberOfCertificates Indicates the maximum number of certificates that the device is able to store simultaneously.
 MaximumNumberOfCertificationPaths Indicates the maximum number of certificate paths that the device is able to store simultaneously.
+SetCertPath Indicates support for modifying an existing certification path or certification path validation policy.
 RSAKeyPairGeneration Indicates support for on-board RSA key pair generation.
 ECCKeyPairGeneration Indicates support for on-board ECC key pair generation.
 RSAKeyLengths Indicates which RSA key lengths are supported by the device.
 EllipticCurves Indicates which elliptic curves are supported by the device.
 PKCS8RSAKeyPairUpload Indicates support for uploading an RSA key pair in a PKCS#8 data structure.
 PKCS8 Indicates support for uploading supported key pair in a PKCS#8 data structure.

-PKCS12CertificateWithRSAPrivateKeyUpload Indicates support for uploading a certificate along with an RSA private key in a PKCS#12 data structure.
+Capability Name Capability Semantics PKCS12CertificateWithRSAPrivateKeyUpload Indicates support for uploading a certificate along with an RSA private key in a PKCS#12 data structure.
 PKCS12 Indicates support for uploading a certificate along with a private key in a PKCS#12 data structure.
-PKCS10ExternalCertificationWithRSA Indicates support for creating PKCS#10 requests for RSA keys and uploading the certificate obtained from a CA. PKCS10 Indicates support for creat requests for asymetric ket loading the certificate obtains SelfSignedCertificateCreationWithRSA Indicates support for creating self-signed certificates for RSA keys.
+PKCS10ExternalCertificationWithRSA Indicates support for creating PKCS#10 requests for RSA keys and uploading the certificate obtained from a CA. PKCS10 Indicates support for creating PKCS#10 requests for asymetric key pair and uploading the certificate obtained from a CA. SelfSignedCertificateCreationWithRSA Indicates support for creating self-signed certificates for RSA keys.
 SelfSignedCertificateCreation Indicates support for creating self-signed certificates.
 SignatureAlgorithms Indicates which signature algorithms are supported by the device.
 PasswordBasedEncryptionAlgorithms Indicates which password-based encryption algorithms are supported by the device.

-Capability Name Capability Semantics PasswordBasedMACAlgorithms Indicates which password-based MAC algorithms are supported by the device.
-X.509Versions Indicates which X.509 versions are supported by the device.
-X.509 versions shall be encoded as version numbers, e.g., 1, 2, 3.
+PasswordBasedMACAlgorithms Indicates which password-based MAC algorithms are supported by the device.
+X.509Versions Indicates which X.509 versions are supported by the device. ^a X.509 versions shall be encoded as version numbers, e.g., 1, 2, 3.
 MaximumNumberOfCRLs Indicates the maximum number of CRLs that the device is able to store simultaneously.
 MaximumNumberOfCertificationPathValidationPolicies Indicates the maximum number of certification path validation policies that the device is able to store simultaneously.
 EnforceTLSWebClientAuthExtKeyUsage Indicates whether a device supports checking for the TLS WWW client auth extended key usage extension while validating certification paths.
 NoPrivateKeySharing Indicates the device requires that each certificate with private key has its own unique key.
+SetCertPath The device supports modification of certificate path and certificate validation path.

-^aIf a device supports X.509v3 certificates, this fact shall also be signalled by this capability.
+^alf a device supports X.509v3 certificates, this fact shall also be signalled by this capability.

-5.7.3 TLS Server Capabilities
+5.8.3 TLS Server Capabilities